ninstar/Rich-Presence-U-DB/README.md

 - **EU** for Europe
 - **JP** for Japan

 You must fill out at least one of the cells in one of the `TITLE` columns.
-You don't have to fill the other cells if the title localization is the same for other regions (unless that region has an [unique icon](#icons) for the title being added).
+You don't have to fill the other cells if the title localization is the same for other regions (unless the region has a [unique icon](#icons) for the title being added).

 **Example**